-For years the laws offices of Andrew Williams have provided strong, effective and passionate representation to individuals in Western Australia on assault and violence related charges specific to both federal and state criminal law.
-The Law Office of Andrew Williams possesses a depth of experience and understanding on all violence related charges and Andrew Williams has handled countless cases in the Children’s Court, Magistrates Court, District Court and Supreme Court of WA.
+For years the Andrew Williams Criminal Law Offices have provided strong, effective and passionate representation to individuals in Western Australia on assault and violence related charges specific to both federal and state criminal law.
+Andrew Williams Criminal Law Offices possesses a depth of experience and understanding on all violence related charges and Andrew Williams has handled countless cases in the Children’s Court, Magistrates Court, District Court and Supreme Court of WA.
 The cases managed have been wide in range and seriousness and have included common assault, assault occasioning bodily harm, acts likely to endanger life, and grievous bodily harm.

 An experienced criminal lawyer can make all the difference to your assault case - find out why.